yongqianme/Servers-Docker/README.md

 # Bring everything into intranet

-1. Bring code-server,libreoffice into intranet
+Bring code-server,libreoffice,nextcloud,openvscode-server,resillo-sync,and syncthing into intranet

 ## RUN